KyleZrey/data-pipeline/README.md

-# data_pipelines-labex3
+# data-pipeline
-Creation of data pipelines using Jupyter Notebook, PostgreSQL, and Apache Airflow.
-A Lab Exercise in our Data Warehousing course.
+Creation of data pipeline using Jupyter Notebook, PostgreSQL, and Apache Airflow.
+A Lab Exercise in our Data Warehousing (CSELEC1C) course.